noxify/t3-turbo-lucia/README.md

 Why?
 Using json files allows us to use the vsc extension [`i18n ally`](https://github.com/lokalise/i18n-ally), which makes it a lot easier to manage the translations.

+> Note: If you don't need / use the i18n-ally extension, you could simply import the typescript files directly ( without using the json files).
+> Unfortunately the i18n-ally doesn't support writing `.ts` files.

 **Example:**